yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-admin-apikeys.md

 1. Enter a name and description for the key.

-1. Set the key expiration, or select **Never expire** to create a key without an expiration.
+1. Set the key expiration or select **Never expire** to create a key without an expiration.

 1. Click **Generate Key**.

-1. Click the Copy icon to copy the key, and store the key in a secure location.
+1. Click the Copy icon to copy the key and store the key in a secure location.

     {{< warning title="Important" >}}

-The key is only displayed here one time, and is not available in YugabyteDB Managed after you click **Done**.
+The key is only displayed one time; it is not available in YugabyteDB Managed after you click **Done**.
 Store keys in a secure location.
 If you lose a key, revoke it and create a new one.

     {{< /warning >}}